haberdashPI/MetaArrays.jl/README.md

 ## Merging Metadata

+Metadata is merged when two arrays are combined.
 If you wish to leverage this merging facility in your own methods of `MetaArray` values you can call `MetaArrays.combine` which takes two metadata objects and combines them into a single object using `metamerge`, while checking for any issues while merging identical fields.

 ## AxisArrays